konflux-ci/architecture/ADR/0011-roles-and-permissions.md

-# 11. Roles and Permissions for AppStudio
+# 11. Roles and Permissions for Konflux

 Date: 2023-01-10